shniranjan/OpenCV4Fun/readme.md

 Testing:
 Post setting the environment, clone/download the repo.
 Put person's pp-sized pictures inside gID folder with person full name.
 At the moment only jpg picture file extension only supported.
+Ensure to create gID and data folders exists.

 Configuration:
 Edit varbles.py file as per your environment.